 Healthy stock is creamy-white when cut, not brown and soft, which could indicate crown rot.

 Wash off any old compost, remove damaged or dead roots and generally check the rhizome for disease before re-planting.

 Trim any long roots back to 100-150mm (4”-6”) in length.

 Discard diseased or suspect rhizomes.

-Re-Potting: line the basket with hessian or similar material, and position three or four pieces of rhizome in the basket with their growing tips facing outward, this helps to avoid competition as the crowns develop.
+Line the basket with hessian or similar material, and position three or four pieces of rhizome in the basket with their growing tips facing outward, this helps to avoid competition as the crowns develop.